Create New E-mail Accounts

 Important Note About PayPal & Wormholes

-Create a Permanent Wormhole for PayPal.
-You give PayPal THAT address.
-All e-mail to that address becomes whitelisted automatically, including all customers who pay you through PayPal.
-It's critical to create an address that spammers won't guess at, and to protect that address from "getting out," or you may have to delete that Wormhole and start a new one for PayPal (inform all customers, as outlined above, if that happens).
+It's critical to create an address that spammers will not guess at, and to protect that address from "getting out," or you may have to delete that wormhole and start a new one for PayPal (inform all customers, as outlined above, if that happens).

 Tip

-Show in WebMail
+Show in Webmail

 Set as Default

-Only one e-mail account can be set as the "default" address in the "From" drop-down menu (i.e., this account is automatically chosen to appear) when you create a new message to send.
+Only one email account can be set as the "default" address in the "From" drop-down menu (i.e., this account is automatically chosen to appear) when you create a new message to send.

 Please note the small "Click here to add more" link.
-Use it to add as many additional e-mail accounts as you like before you click on the Create New Accounts button.
+Use it to add as many additional email accounts as you like before you click on the Create New Accounts button.

-When you're all done, click the Create New Accounts button to add your new e-mail accounts.
+When you're all done, click the Create New Accounts button to add your new email accounts.
 Add as many as you like, but only as many as you need (the more you add, the more spammers may probe).